shreedharj/wfTracker/README.md

 # CruzHacks
 Natural Disaster Detection and Trend Predictor

 At UCSC, the environment is something that everyone on campus cares about deeply.
 We wanted to find a way to help protect it against wildfires and other natural disasters.
 Implementing a Google Maps API telling users where certain natural disasters are occurring sounded like a great way for us to warn people about these events, so they can then take the necessary steps to protect themselves and mitigate the forthcoming damage.
+That is why we created **Disaster Tracker**.

 Essentially, our website runs a Google Maps API implementing the NASA EONET database (https://eonet.gsfc.nasa.gov/docs/v2.1) which allows us to track natural disasters in real-time.
 We built this website on top of a previous idea but broadened the usage and impact.
 Using React as the base for this project we built a website that incorporated multiple components of the front end, back end, and the UI.